-Azure DNS Private Zones provide name resolution within a virtual network as well as between virtual networks.
-In this article, we look at some common scenarios that can be realized using this feature.
+Azure DNS Private Zones provide name resolution within a virtual network and between virtual networks.
+In this article, we'll look at some common scenarios that can benefit using this feature.

-In this scenario, you have a virtual network in Azure that has a number of Azure resources in it, including virtual machines (VMs).
-You want to resolve the resources from within the virtual network via a specific domain name (DNS zone), and you need the name resolution to be private and not accessible from the internet.
-Furthermore, for the VMs within the VNET, you need Azure to automatically register them into the DNS zone.
+In this scenario, you have a virtual network in Azure that has many resources in it, including virtual machines.
+Your requirement is to resolve any resources in the virtual network using a specific domain name (DNS zone).
+You also need the naming resolution to be private and not accessible from the internet.
+Lastly, you need Azure to automatically register VMs into the DNS zone.

 Scenario: Name Resolution across virtual networks

-This scenario is the more common case where you need to associate a Private Zone with multiple virtual networks.
-This scenario can fit architectures such as the Hub-and-Spoke model where there is a central Hub virtual network to which multiple other Spoke virtual networks are connected.
-The central Hub virtual network can be linked as the Registration virtual network to a private zone, and the Spoke virtual networks can be linked as Resolution virtual networks.
+In this scenario, you need to associate a private zone with multiple virtual networks.
+You can implement this solution in various network architectures such as the Hub-and-Spoke model.
+This configuration is when a central hub virtual network is used to connect multiple spoke virtual networks together.
+The central hub virtual network can be linked as the registration virtual network and the spoke virtual networks can be linked as resolution virtual networks.